 3. How can technology help you improve spend visibility?

 Decisions about which suppliers to use and how best to negotiate deals can’t be left to gut feeling.
 As markets change dynamically, you need insight into what’s happing in the moment.
-And that’s where supplier intelligence dashboards come in.
+And that’s where supplier intelligence dashboards come in as a key procurement technology solutions capability.

 With accurate, real-time data at your fingertips, you can make sure you’re always working with the best suppliers and sourcing the things you need at the optimal cost.
 You can also detect emerging risks, which enables you to mitigate their impacts and ensure the stable supply of essential goods and materials.